ppitchaporn/Aviation_Accident/README.md

 https://www.ntsb.gov/Pages/home.aspx Data for this analysis was obtained from the National Transportation Safety Board (NTSB), an independent U.S. government agency responsible for investigating civil transportation accidents.

 ## Research Questions
-1. Is the frequency of aviation accidents increasing or decreasing over time ?
+1. Is the frequency of aviation accidents increasing or decreasing over time?
-2. Human error remains the leading cause of aviation accidents ?
+2. Human error remains the leading cause of aviation accidents?
 3. Has the safety of commercial air travel improved based on fatal accident rates over time?

 ## • Part 1 - Overview of Global Aviation Accidents in 1970-2025